theforeman/theforeman.org/security.md

 ```
 d /run/foreman 0750 foreman foreman -
 ```
-For the change to have effect immediatelly run `systemd-tmpfiles --create`.
+For the change to have effect immediately run `systemd-tmpfiles --create`.

 In case the system may have been accessed locally by an un-trusted user, it may be prudent to change any secrets stored in the settings, such as OAuth keys or remote execution passwords.